AldenKim/startup/README.md

 - **JavaScript**: Will provide ***Authentication***.
 Provides users with prompts to login or create an account, displays user info back, applies recommendations based on user input, and makes backend calls for data retrieval and making updates.
 - **Backend Service**: Endpoints for logging in, retrieving user input of Movies/TV shows, handle user input of ratings, and manages user watchlist.
 - ***Database data***: Stores profiles, Movie/TV show ratings and watchlist.
 Ensures all user data is store securely.
 Movies that are shown to users are pulled from the database.
 - ***WebSocket***: Realtime updates that users make to their profile, watchlist, movie list, and ratings.
 Realtime data of movies recommended for the user.
-Potential Notification system so users can recieve updates on new updates or recommendations they may like.
+Potential Notification system so users can recieve updates on new movies news or recommendations they may like.
 - **React**: Use the React framework for this website.
 Will provide a better and more interactive interface which will overall give a boost to the user experience on the website.